Methods of Tail Docking in Dogs

 2. For reasons of hygiene

 Dogs with thick hair have a good chance of getting feces on themselves and caught in the tail.
-Docking can greatly reduce the hygiene problems.
+Docking can greatly reduce hygiene problems.